-In Circa 1980 the Leonard Johnson lead the Harlesden Peoples Community Council (HPCC) and they had a dream to expand the mix of Educational, Social and Commercial development work they were doing in the local community.
-In order for this to be realised they would need much larger premises A COMMUNITY COMPLEX.
-He knew the Bus Depot was disused and thought to approach them.
-Leonard mentioned he would try to get the Bus garage for their vision and was told “….that is impossible it’s worth £millions your dreaming”.
+In circa 1980, Leonard Johnson led the Harlesden Peoples Community Council (HPCC) dream to expand the mix of educational, social and commercial development work they were doing in the local community.
+For this to be realised they would need much larger premises:

-Not to be put off Leonard approached and entered into discussions with the executives of The London Transport (LT).
-Who had heard about the progressive work of HPCC and in particular Leonard Johnson being praised for overting a potential Harlesden Riot.
+Not to be put off, Leonard approached and entered into discussions with the executives of The London Transport (LT) who had heard about the progressive work of HPCC and in particular him being praised for overturning a potential riot in Harlesden, NW London.

-At that time the land and Bus depot was being sold for the value of £3 Million.
-Through a series of meetings HPCC’s asked for LT’s support in the form of them giving HPCC their backing and an opportunity for HPCC to purchase the Land and the complete disused Depot site.
+At that time, the land and bus depot was to be sold for the value of £3 Million.
+Through a series of meetings HPCC asked for LT’s support in giving HPCC their backing and an opportunity for HPCC to purchase the land and the disused depot site.
 HPCC was asked to present our Community Vision.

 OUR DREAM WAS FORMED